Notes on the MK4 and MMU3

 Improvements I would like to see

-to show it that way.
+the option to show it that way.

 Back to My 3D Printing